AryanSingh1104/Stockchain/README.md

 Whenever a customer tries to purchase something the seller raise a transaction request and when the customer accepts this transaction requests the ether is transferred from the customer to seller account by recording the transaction on the blockchain

 ## Installation
-The code can be run on remix editor or the environment can be set up on your system using meta mask
+The code (Shop.sol)can be run on remix editor or the environment can be set up on your system using meta mask.